Azure Cosmos DB Emulator - Release notes and download information

 - This release adds the option to set the consistency to consistent prefix and increase the maximum limits for users and permissions.

 - This release adds MongoDB version 3.6 server support to the Cosmos Emulator.
 To start a MongoDB endpoint that target version 3.6 of the service, start the emulator from an Administrator command line with "/EnableMongoDBEndpoint=3.6" option.

-- This release provides parity with the features in the Azure Cosmos service as of July 2019, with the exceptions noted in Develop locally with Azure Cosmos emulator.
-It also fixes several bugs related to emulator shutdown when invoked via command line and internal IP address overrides for SDK clients using direct mode connectivity.
+- This release provides parity with the features in the Azure Cosmos service as of July 2019, with the exceptions noted in Develop locally with Azure Cosmos DB Emulator.
+It also fixes several bugs related to emulator shut down when invoked via command line and internal IP address overrides for SDK clients using direct mode connectivity.

 - Disabled starting the MongoDB service by default.
 Only the SQL endpoint is enabled as default.
 The user must start the endpoint manually using the emulator's "/EnableMongoDbEndpoint" command-line option.
 Now, it's like all the other service endpoints, such as Gremlin, Cassandra, and Table.

 - Fixed a bug in the emulator when starting with “/AllowNetworkAccess” where the Gremlin, Cassandra, and Table endpoints weren't properly handling requests from external clients.

 - Add direct connection ports to the Firewall Rules settings.